quaderno/quaderno.js/v1/README.md

 };
 ```

-Please note it is **mandatory** to create the input with the data-quaderno="stripeToken" to make things work properly.
+Please note it is **mandatory** to create the input with the data-stripe="stripeToken" to make things work properly.

 After retrieving the card token, now we are ready to create the subscription via Quaderno.
 The important call is the **Quaderno.createSubscription**.